zhiyiYo/Groove/README.md

     ```

 2. Download decoder:
-   * For the Win32 platform, you should install [LAV Filters](https://github.com/Nevcairiel/LAVFilters/releases/download/0.74/LAVFilters-0.74-Installer.exe).
+   * For the Win32, you should install [LAV Filters](https://github.com/Nevcairiel/LAVFilters/releases/download/0.74/LAVFilters-0.74-Installer.exe).
-   * For the Unix platform, you should install GStreamer.
+   * For the Linux, you should install GStreamer.

 3. Open Groove music: